 • Experience compiling, managing, and analyzing large, complex datasets

 • Experience with R and/or other programming languages

-• A background in or interest in learning about coffee production and agricultural practices
+• A background in or interest in genomics or proteogenomics

 The Smithsonian Institution is an equal opportunity, affirmative action employer.
-To best serve our current and future visitors we strive to maximize the diversity, equity, and inclusiveness of our organization.
-Therefore, we encourage candidates that represent and embody the diversity found within our community to apply.
+We strive to maximize the diversity, equity, and inclusiveness of our organization.
+We encourage candidates that represent and embody the diversity found within our community to apply.